rubenandrebarreiro/rubenandrebarreiro/README.md

 I'm a hard-working and passionate Computer Science and Engineering’s student with huge dreams! 💻 🖱️

 I'm currently finishing an Integrated Master (BSc. + MSc.
-Bologna Degrees) at Faculty of Science and Technology of New University of Lisbon (FCT NOVA | FCT/UNL). 👨‍🎓 🎓
+Bologna Degrees) at School of Science and Technology of NOVA University of Lisbon (FCT NOVA). 👨‍🎓 🎓

 I learned the necessary tools and methodologies to solve any kind of problem and master any Programming Language, Framework, API, or Technology! 🏁 🏅